 "And then the time came, when the risk to remain tight in a bud was more painful than the risk it took to blossom." ~Anias Nin

-Boundary repair, pelvic mapping and scar tissue remediation are at the foundation of Embodied Pelvic Care.
+Boundary repair, pelvic mapping and scar tissue remediation are at the foundation of Embodied Pelvic Wellness.
 Boundary repair and Somatic Experiencing are used to support individuals finding their voice and personal autonomy as we venture into the encompassing territory of the pelvis.
 Once a felt sense of personal boundary is experienced, pelvic mapping is used as an embodied education and exploration tool.
 Pelvic Mapping is also used as a tissue quality assessment for working with scar tissue and structural imbalances.
 Mapping involves "hands-on and hands-in" touch to become familiar with your pelvic territory.
 Mapping is a somatic journey of both the outer and inner world of your pelvis, including genitals.

 What can you expect from treatment?
-EPC sessions last 75-90 minutes.
+EPW sessions last 75-90 minutes.
 A thorough history will be taken and we will address questions and concerns.
 We start sessions with nervous system tracking and body awareness practices.
 We may move on to abdominal work and/or bone holding, followed by detailed pelvis and vulva mapping.
 Mapping allows clients to become familiar with their own pelvic territory.
 Once you are comfortable, we move from external to internal work.
 It may take more than one session before we begin internal work as each person's journey and timing is unique and honored.

 Internal work is always done with written and verbal consent (see rules and regulations below).
 Internal pelvic work is always practiced using gloves and uses a lubricant as needed.
 Internal work may include additional pelvic mapping, scar tissue remediation, pelvic organ assessment and nervous system tracking.